-Administrative Division: FY2025 revised and FY2026 projection
+Administrative Division: FY26 revisions and FY27 projections

-The administrative division portion of the Council's budget for fiscal year 2025 Revised is \$2,306,956 equivalent to 0.018 mills of firm power sales.
-This budget is a reduction of approximately \$22,000 from the \$2,324,832 projected last year for the division for fiscal year 2025.
-The administrative division portion of the Council's budget for fiscal year 2026 is projected at \$2,383,567 equivalent to 0.019 mills of firm power sales.
+The administrative division portion of the Council's budget for FY26 revised is \$2,562,576 equivalent to 0.021 mills of firm power sales.
+This budget is an increase of approximately \$179,000 from the projection last year for the division for FY26 and is due primarily to an increase in estimated operating expenses and professional services for FY26.
+The administrative division portion of the Council's budget for FY27 is projected at \$2,649,642 equivalent to 0.021 mills of firm power sales.

-In fiscal years 2025 and 2026, the administrative division will continue to provide services to the Council including:
+In FY26 and FY27, the administrative division will continue to provide services to the Council including:

 - Financial management.
 Activities in this area include the operation of monthly accounts payable, payroll, Bonneville funding awards and general ledger accounting systems.
 Budget development (Section 4(c)(4) of the Power Act) and administration, as well as arranging for annual audits (Section 4(c)(10)) of the Council's financial records, are part of this function.
 The division also supports the independent science groups and the Regional Technical Forum in providing financial management services as well as administrative and meeting support. - Business operations.
 Activities include maintaining central and state office leases and insurance. - Contract administration.
 This responsibility (Section 4(a)(4)) includes establishing contract administrative records, reviewing, approving, and paying contractor invoices, and monitoring contractor costs in relation to budget allocated.

-The division also supports the independent science groups and the Regional Technical Forum in providing assistance with contract administration.

-- Information systems support.
+The division also supports the independent science groups and the Regional Technical Forum in providing assistance with contract administration. - Information systems support.
 Information Systems staff include two full-time staff who assist all divisions, provide state office operational support, oversee equipment maintenance, software leases and licenses, installation of datastorage devices, computer systems and hardware, and maintain phone systems for the central and state offices.
 Information systems staff also continuously maintains a secure computing environment for Council operations and develops the technology roadmap for future Council operation. - The Council has fostered a high degree of integration with its planning activities and technology spurred, in part, by the global pandemic and the need to stay connected while working remotely.
 The administrative division also uses the Council's computer systems for maintaining financial and administrative records, data processing and for accounting/budget tasks.
-The Council also has developed a computer communications network capability that allows some computer linkage with Bonneville, certain agencies and tribes, utility organizations, state Council offices, and the Internet.
+The Council has also developed a computer communications network capability that allows some computer linkage with Bonneville, certain agencies and tribes, utility organizations, state Council offices, and the Internet.
 The division also supports the independent science groups and the Regional Technical Forum in providing information services assistance.
 The integration and maintenance costs of computer and software integration, most cloud services and virtual/remote technology is also included in the administrative division budget. - Human resource services.
-This function includes responsibility for staffing, administration of employee insurance and benefit programs, grievance procedures, and Equal Employment Opportunity practices, and staff development policies as well as onboarding and offboarding processes.
+This function includes responsibility for staffing, administration of employee insurance and benefit programs, grievance procedures, and Equal Employment Opportunity practices, and staff development policies.
 Salary administration, employee performance appraisal policies, and the Council compensation plan (Section 4(b)(3)) also are included in the division's responsibilities. - Administrative support.
 The administrative division provides support for Council meetings and hearings, including travel arrangements for members and staff and travel reimbursement processing.
 Administrative support includes handling tasks such as meeting minutes, maintaining office supplies, meeting set-up and communicating with building maintenance on security, delivery, storage and maintenance issues.